arthurOmanko/VRNeoIKFKTool/README.md

 <img src="https://github.com/arthurOmanko/VRNeoIKFKTool/assets/68005887/e818d50e-6ab9-420e-aeaa-15007ec047b8" width="200" height="150">

-- Advanced IK: same as one from HSStudioNEOAddon.dll.
+- [Advanced IK]: same as one from HSStudioNEOAddon.dll.
 User can manipulate details of IK/FK or start VMD (MikuMikuDance) etc.
-- Move with Main Camera: VRCamera moves with Game Main Camera.
+- [Move with Main Camera]: VRCamera moves with Game Main Camera.
 For example, this enables VRCamera to emulate camera moving of MMD (MikuMikuDance).
-- Move with Item: VRCamera moves with GameObject.
+- [Move with Item]: VRCamera moves with GameObject.
 For example, this enables VRCamera to follow with moving object.